Yaya Diallo: Biography

 In his book, The Healing Drum, Yaya Diallo wrote about his mother and her famous family of Zangasso, but not about his nomadic heritage.
 His great-grandfather's name was Yoro Diallo and when Yaya went to Fienso he changed his family name to Sountoura, which is interchangeable with Diallo.
 In some parts of West Africa, Fula people (Fulani; Peul; Fulɓe) are not welcomed, especially the Diallo family.
 To be accepted in Fienso, Yaya Diallo's ancestors were sponsored by a Minianka family called Zango-o with the last name Kone, establishing a special relationship between the two families.

 Yaya Diallo's family was semi-nomadic.
 Some stayed in Fienso and others were nomadic in the hostile Miniankala.
 Minianka farmers hated Fula people because their animals destroyed crops and young plants.
 To travel, Fula people were initiated into the secret societies.
-Yaya Diallo's grandfather, Flantio, was powerful and feared by everyone, it was reputed that when he touched you with his magic stick, you got diarrhea.
+Yaya Diallo's grandfather, Flantio, was powerful and feared by everyone; it was reputed that when he touched you with his magic stick, you got diarrhea.
 Flantio resumed using the name Diallo.
 He married Yaya's grandmother, gNire Kone, a midwife from the Kone family of the village Ziena.

 A marabout (seer) Fula made a prophecy to Flantio saying that one of his grandsons would be well known in the world using paper and sound.
-This was similar to the prophesy they made to his mother.
+This was similar to the prophecy they made to his mother.
 At that time, most of Minianka had never seen a piece of paper.